MattKetmo/darkroomjs/README.md

 Each plugin is responsible for creating its own functionality.
 Buttons can easily be added to the toolbar and binded with those features.

+## Contributing

+Run `npm develop` to build and watch the files while developing.

 ## License